sivasGithubExercise/enable-branch-protection/README.md

 Adapted from [github-developer/using-the-github-api-in-your-app](https://github.com/github-developer/using-the-github-api-in-your-app).

 This is an example GitHub App that automates the protection of the default branch upon creation of new repositories within a GitHub organization.
-The creator of the new repository will be notified with an [@mention](https://help.github.com/en/articles/basic-writing-and-formatting-syntax#mentioning-people-and-teams) in an issue within the repository that outlines the protections that were added.
+This app will also protect the default_branch (Need to adjust the code if the default_brahcn is named other than 'master') of a specific GitHub organization upon installation.The creator of the new repository will be notified with an [@mention](https://help.github.com/en/articles/basic-writing-and-formatting-syntax#mentioning-people-and-teams) in an issue within the repository that outlines the protections that were added.

 Scenarios Covered:
-1. When this app is intalled on an organization, all existing unprotected repo's default branchs are enabled protection
+1. When this app is intalled on an organization, all existing unprotected repo's default branchs are enabled protection  (Need to adjust the code if the default_brahcn is named other than 'master')
 1. When a new repo is created, that new repo default branches are protected
 1. When a new file is pushed